GaiaNet-AI/rag-tool/README.md

 python3 toqdrant.py file_name.txt
 ```

-Be sure to replace `file_name.txt` with the actual name of your text file.
+Be sure to replace `file_name.txt` with the actual name and location of your text file.

 Once the process is complete, test your node by asking it a question to verify that the snapshot has been successfully updated.
+It's better that you can update the system prompt based on your new snapshots.